johnandersen777/johnandersen777.github.io/content/posts/theres_something_rotten_with_the_state_of_eden.md

 ### Supply Chain Security and the CIA Triad

-The CIA triad—Confidentiality, Integrity, and Availability—is a fundamental model in information security that applies equally to supply chain security.
+The Confidentiality, Integrity, and Availability (CIA) triad is a fundamental model in information security that applies equally to supply chain security.

 - **Confidentiality**: Ensuring that sensitive information is accessible only to authorized parties protects intellectual property and maintains competitive advantages.
 - **Integrity**: Maintaining the accuracy and consistency of data throughout the supply chain prevents errors, fraud, and misinformation.